-To intercept, collect, and convey ground water to a satisfactory outlet, using a perforated pipe or conduit below the ground surface.
-Subsurface drains are also known as "french drains".
+To intercept, collect, and convey groundwater to a satisfactory outlet, using a perforated pipe or conduit below the ground surface.
+Subsurface drains are also known as "French drains".
 The perforated pipe provides a dewatering mechanism to drain excessively wet soils, provide a stable base for construction, improve stability of structures with shallow foundations, and to reduce hydrostatic pressure to improve slope stability.

-Use when you must remove excessive water from the soil.
+Use subsurface drains when you must remove excessive water from the soil.
 The soil permeability, depth to water table and impervious layers are all factors which may govern the use of subsurface drains.

-- Relief drains are used either to lower the water table in large, relatively flat areas, improve the growth of vegetation, or to remove surface water. - o They are installed along a slope and drain in the direction of the slope. - O They can be installed in a grid pattern, a herringbone pattern, or a random pattern. - Interceptor drains are used to remove excess ground water from a slope, stabilize steep slopes, and lower the water table immediately below a slope to prevent the soil from becoming saturated. - They are installed perpendicular to a slope and drain to the side of the slope. - They usually consist of a single pipe or series of single pipes instead of a patterned layout. - Depth and spacing of interceptor drains The depth of an interceptor drain is determined primarily by the depth to which the water table is to be lowered or the depth to a confining layer.
-For practical reasons, the maximum depth is usually limited to 6 feet, with a minimum cover of 2 feet to protect the conduit. - The soil should have depth and sufficient permeability to permit installation of an effective drainage system at a depth of 2 to 6 feet. - An adequate outlet for the drainage system must be available either by gravity or by pumping. - The quantity and quality of discharge needs to be accounted for in the receiving stream (additional detention may be required).
+- Relief drains are used either to lower the water table in large, relatively flat areas, improve the growth of vegetation, or to remove surface water. - They are installed along a slope and drain in the direction of the slope. - They can be installed in a grid pattern, a herringbone pattern, or a random pattern. - Interceptor drains are used to remove excess groundwater from a slope, stabilize steep slopes, and lower the water table immediately below a slope to prevent the soil from becoming saturated. - They are installed perpendicular to a slope and drain to the side of the slope. - They usually consist of a single pipe or series of single pipes instead of a patterned layout. - Depth and spacing of interceptor drains The depth of an interceptor drain is determined primarily by the depth to which the water table is to be lowered or the depth to a confining layer.
+For practical reasons, the maximum depth is usually limited to 6 feet, with a minimum cover of 2 feet to protect the conduit. - The soil should have depth and sufficient permeability to permit installation of an effective drainage system at a depth of 2 to 6 feet.